 - Open screened windows to let in some fresh air;

 - Provide your cat with toys and a scratching post for exercise.

 Nuisance Cat Information

-The City of St. Albert does not have a Cat Bylaw.
-Therefore cats are not prohibited from roaming the City or entering onto private property.
+The City of St. Albert does not have a bylaw that addresses concerns regarding stray cats.
+Therefore, cats are not prohibited from roaming the city or entering onto private property.